gitbls/ndm/README.md

     * `sudo apt-get update`
     * `sudo apt-get install bind9 isc-dhcp-server`
     * `sudo systemctl stop isc-dhcp-server` &mdash; For some bizarre reason, the installer starts an unconfigured dhcp server.
 Stop it so it can be configured.
+    * `sudo systemctl stop bind9` &mdash; Bind9 starts as well, completely unconfigured.
+Not very useful, so stop it.

 * sudo edit /etc/default/isc-dhcp-server to set the INTERFACESV4 setting, e.g., INTERFACESv4=eth0